jasonldoyle/House_Price_Prediction/README.md

 ### Description

+For this project I wanted to create a regression model that could reasonably predict house prices with the dataset given to us.
+I also wanted to take that dataset and create an interavtive dashboard that was easy for stakeholders to use, and to explore the data about house prices.

 There are two goals with this project;

 1 ) To develop a robust machine learning model that accurately predicts house prices based on the features given.